mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 POST /api/v10/refunds
 POST /api/v10/pointofsales
 ````
-For each call to the endpoints above, the client should generate a unique idempotency-key for the
+For each call to the endpoints above, the client should generate a unique idempotency key for the
 given call.
 In case the client decides to retry a call due to a failure, the client **must** use the
 same idempotency-key, to allow the backend to identify it as a retried call.
 We recommend using a
-client-generated *GUID* as the idempotency-key.
+client-generated *GUID* as the idempotency key.

 For instance, if a client calls to initiate a payment with a unique idempotency key, *key1*, and the
 initiate call is successful but the client never receives the response due to an intermittent network